grencez.dev

 What about the other repeated field syntax?
 Like JSON, where you have to specify arrays between square brackets (like above), a sxproto file may not always have a schema, so we should keep one array syntax.

-This differs from textproto format, which lets you specify the field as if it were not repeated at all.
-For textproto, there’s no type ambiguity because the associated protobuf schema defines the actual field types.
+This differs from txtpb format, which lets you specify the field as if it were not repeated at all.
+For txtpb, there’s no type ambiguity because the associated protobuf schema defines the actual field types.

 ; An array of integers.